Samkth123/KTH-md/Growth/Session 3/What is a pivot.md

 - entrepreneurial firms without

 In other words, a learning-from-doing strategy may be more relevant to entrepreneurial firms than the identification of a performance gap

+First, the strategic change literature theorizes that firms are motivated to change when new information illuminates a gap between a firm's target outcome and its expected performance
+- However, firms in uncertain contexts can amass volumes of data that elicit conflicting interpretations, so such comparisons can be unclear.